Prometheus-X-association/walruc/docs/design-document.md

 ## Partners & roles
 Inokufu (BB leader):
 - Organize workshops
-- Develop all the BB
+- Develop the BB
+- Test the BB

 ## Usage in the dataspace
-The WALRUC will be used in the service chain :
+The WALRUC will be used as a potential source of data for an LRS and thus be part of the service chains

 - Personal learning record: Sharing LMS/Moodle Data for Visualization

-![Enter image alt description](BB%20Service%20chains%20_%20LRS%20Learning%20Records%20store.pptx%20(3).png) PDC : Prometheus-X Dataspace Connector
+![Enter image alt description](BB%20Service%20chains%20_%20LRS%20Learning%20Records%20store.pptx%20(3).png)
+PDC: Prometheus-X Dataspace Connector

 - Decentralized AI training: Training of trustworthy AI models